blumixid/docs/admin/orgs_spaces.md

 3. Click **Edit**.
 4. Select the **Quota** tab.

 To update the quota for your organization, you must open a support ticket.
-For more information about openeing a support ticket, see [Getting customer support](../support/index.html#contacting-support).For more information about quota for containers, see [Quota](../containers/container_planning_org_ov.html##container_planning_quota) in the Containers documentation.
+For more information about openeing a support ticket, see [Getting customer support](../support/index.html#contacting-support).

 ## Managing domains
 {: #managedomains}